holochain/docs-pages/src/pages/references/enable-holo.md

 You now have a fully functional Holo app up and running!

-## Migrate from a Pure Holochain App
+## Migrate from a pure Holochain app

 Only minor UI changes are technically required for Holo Hosting.
 However, Holo operates under a different set of assumptions and we highly recommend that you read the core concepts.
 It is likely that you will want to reconsider certain UX flows.